SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 <a name="sproul" href="#contents" style="font-size:1.6em;">3.2.2 Dr. R. C. Sproul (Ph.D., Whitefield Theological Seminary)</a>

 > When Luther was challenged for his doctrine of justification by faith alone and was asked about this faith, as I said before does that mean you can just believe and live however you want to?
 Well, Paul answers that same question, and his answer is, “God forbid,” (Ro 6:1-2,15) and Luther said, “Justification is by faith alone but not by faith that is alone.”
-Then he went on to say that <span style="font-weight:bold;color:orangered;">the faith that justifies, Luther said, is <span style="font-size:1.2em;color:red;">a fides viva, a living faith, a faith that is alive and you know it is alive when it manifests itself in the fruit of obedience</span>.</span> &mdash; [Dr. R. C. Sproul (Ph.D., Whitefield Theological Seminary)](https://youtu.be/-HMb9YjRq8Q?t=703)
+Then he went on to say that <span style="font-weight:bold;color:ForestGreen;">the faith that justifies, Luther said, is <span style="font-size:1.2em;color:Green;">a fides viva, a living faith, a faith that is alive and you know it is alive when it manifests itself in the fruit of obedience</span>.</span> &mdash; [Dr. R. C. Sproul (Ph.D., Whitefield Theological Seminary)](https://youtu.be/-HMb9YjRq8Q?t=703)

 |Genuine Saving Faith||
 |:-:|:-:|